-The cost of motherboard depends upon a lot of factors.
-Just as is the case with all commercial products out there, there is a vast range of models for motherboards.
-Therefore, the question, how much is a motherboard, depends upon what category of motherboards you are looking at.
+The cost of a motherboard depends upon a lot of factors.
+Just as is the case with all commercial products, there is a vast range of models for motherboards.
+Therefore, the question of how much a motherboard is depends upon what category of motherboards you are looking at.

 Essentially, a motherboard can cost anywhere between $50-$1500.
 But the average cost of a motherboard in the budget range is about $70-$130.
-Mid range motherboards can range anywhere from $150-$180.
-Popular high end motherboard have an average cost of about $200-$250.
+Mid-range motherboards can range anywhere from $150-$180.
+Popular high-end motherboards have an average cost of about $200-$250.
 Motherboards more expensive than $250 are for extreme builders and enthusiasts.

 Again, some motherboards are basic and only suitable for budget-oriented PC builds.
-Basic motherboard offer the bear minimum specs.
-The more expensive a motherboard gets, the more additional features it offers.
+Basic motherboards offer the bare minimum specs.
+The more expensive a motherboard gets, the more additional features it provides.

 So How Much is a Motherboard?